Display demand in India to reach $60B in next 5 years: ICEA

-New Delhi, May 20 (IANS) The Indian market demand for displays over the next five years is likely to be $60 billion amid the ‘Make-in-India strategy to promote electronic manufacturing, a new report showed on Thursday.
+New Delhi: The Indian market demand for displays over the next five years is likely to be $60 billion amid the 'Make in India' strategy to promote electronic manufacturing, a new report showed on Thursday.

 The domestic consumption of display components exceeded $5 billion in 2020 which is estimated to be much greater than $10 billion in 2025, according to the report released by the India Cellular and Electronics Association (ICEA), in collaboration with Grantwood Technologies Pvt Ltd.